The rapid rise of gaming in the Middle East - KRDO

 “We are immediately evaluating managers and leaders across the company,” he said.
 “Anyone found to have impeded the integrity of our processes for evaluating claims and imposing appropriate consequences will be terminated.”

-More than 100 Activision Blizzard employees are expected to attend Wednesday’s walkout in person outside the company’s offices in Irvine, California, a Blizzard employee told CNN Business, while over 1,000 others are expected to participate virtually.
+More than 100 Activision Blizzard employees were expected to attend Wednesday’s walkout in person outside the company’s offices in Irvine, California, a Blizzard employee told CNN Business, while over 1,000 others were expected to participate virtually.

+In a letter shared with CNN Business ahead of the walkout on Wednesday, participants said Activision Blizzard’s latest responses did not address several of their demands, including an end to forced arbitration, greater pay transparency and employee involvement in selecting a third party to audit the company’s processes.

+“While we are pleased to see that our collective voices … have convinced leadership to change the tone of their communications, this response fails to address critical elements at the heart of employee concerns,” the letter said.
+“Today’s walkout will demonstrate that this is not a one-time event that our leaders can ignore.”

 The-CNN-Wire